 Keep an eye out for hungry snails and slugs, as they’ll be pretty well starved after the cooler winter days.
 If needed, spread Searles Snail and Slug Pellets thinly at the rate of 5g per square metre.
 If the previous winter has been long and dry, birds such as pesky sparrows will see the soft, green leaves in your garden and cause general havoc by eating your precious plants to the ground.
 Exclude birds, and even roaming cabbage white butterflies, by covering your leafy greens with 30% white shadecloth draped over plant stakes until harvest.
 Not only will it prevent your crop being eaten, if the spring days turn terribly hot, your tender young plants will not be burnt by the suns’ rays!

 It’s vital that adequate nutrition is available for rapid growth of your mesclun greens.
 Slow growth and hungry plants will produce bitter-tasting greens all round, something to be avoided at all costs.
 Once seedlings emerge, fertilise immediately with Searles Flourish Vegetable and Tomato Soluble Plant Food and then every 10-14 days afterwards.
-For increased resistance to pest and disease attack, it’s also recommended to apply Searles Seamax Organic Fish & Kelp every fortnight.
+For increased resistance to pest and disease attack, it’s also recommended to apply Searles Seamax Organic Fertiliser Liquid every fortnight.

 For continuous production, sowing your leafy green mix every 7 to 10 days apart will ensure a steady supply.